sidhant007/CS2040C/lab03/README.md

   </pre>
 </details>

 Q) <a name="Q2"></a> PS1 Final version - Solve PS1 C but with the additional constraint that all integers in array A[] are non-negative integers which are not more than 100000, in just O(N).
 O(N) means you cannot use priority_queue any more.
-In simpler terms I have simplfied the constraints since now the value of elements in A[] can be atmost 100000 but at the same time I want you to solve this question in O(N) not O(N*logN)
+In simpler terms I have simplfied the constraints since now the value of elements in A[] can be atmost 100000 but at the same time I want you to solve this question in O(N) not O(N*logN)(**Note** - In this question stick with the original definition of median, i.e N/2 th element.
+This question is independent of the question mentioned above)

 Hint - Use counting sort + something ??